jpahullo/moodle-tool_mergeusers/README.md

 2. Changing the old user's profile picture by the given on pix/suspended.jpg.
 It is a simple white image with the text "suspended user", which could help to teachers and managers to rapidly detect them.
+3. Add merge date in user profile field (merge_date), after the merge process was successful.
+4. Add merge info in user profile field (merge_info) on which user was merged into the other one.

 Correct way of testing this plugin